grafana/alloy/docs/sources/reference/components/otelcol/otelcol.receiver.syslog.md

 The `encoding` argument specifies the encoding of the incoming syslog messages.
 `encoding` must be one of `utf-8`, `utf-16le`, `utf-16be`, `ascii`, `big5`, `nop`.
-See the upstream receiver [documentation][encoding-documentation] for more details.
+Refer to the upstream receiver [documentation][encoding-documentation] for more details.

 ### multiline block